Documentation

 The Sparvi Cloud dashboard provides comprehensive visualizations:

-- Severity Breakdown: Visual distribution of high, medium, and low severity issues
+- Severity breakdown: Visual distribution of critical and warning issues

 Best Practices